 In 2016 Art & Science International introduced the Action Man 50th Anniversary figures starting with the classic Action Soldier and ‘England’ Footballer recreations.
 The new figures time-hop back to the original elastic strung hand-made figures, but pick up the 1970 flock hair and 1973 gripping hands to create a hybrid representing the best of Action Man.

 To celebrate the 50th anniversary of England winning the World Cup, a very limited edition of 1,966 Action Man Bobby Moore figures were launched in December to honour his extraordinary career and to support the Bobby Moore Fund.
-10% from each Action Man Bobby Moore figure sold was donated to the Bobby Moore Fund, supporting Cancer Research UK’s life-saving work to beat bowel cancer.
+Each edition included a Certificate of Authenticity, and £6 from each Action Man Bobby Moore figure sold was donated to the Bobby Moore Fund, supporting Cancer Research UK’s life-saving work to beat bowel cancer.

 Action Man has been with us since 1966 when he took the UK toy market by storm.
 To this day he is still one of the most distinctive and memorable brands in the world.
 Action Man HQ is a growing resource designed to provide the history of one of the world’s most famous sons.
 It aims to become the definitive source of Action Man information, professional imagery, and assist those trying to piece together or bring back to life, their cherished collections.